Our guide to the most forgiving hybrids on the market, aimed at those players who require a little more margin for error

 Most golfers would agree that hybrids make the game easier.
 There are those who prefer the workability of long irons, but for anyone who struggles to find the centre of the clubface consistently, there’s more to gain from a forgiving hybrid.

-So, as well as taking a closer look at the best golf hybrids, we’ve narrowed it down to those models which perform best in the ‘forgiveness’ category.
+So, as well as taking a closer look at the best golf hybrid clubs, we’ve narrowed it down to those models which perform best in the ‘forgiveness’ category.

 That’s because not all hybrids are designed to perform exactly the same way.
 Some golfers prefer a compact head; some want a hybrid that performs like a long iron, others would rather it felt more like a wood.